Dhanaraj519/Dhanaraj519/README.md

 - 🔭 I’m currently working on **Spring Boot & Microservices projects**
 - 💻 I mainly work with Java, Spring Boot for Backend, and React for Frontend
-- 🔧 Currently exploring Microservices using Spring Boot and Spring Security
+- 🔧 Currently learning Microservices with Spring Boot and Spring Security
 - 🧠 I spend time practicing Data Structures & Algorithms to improve my coding skills
 - 🏗️ Recently started learning System Design basics to understand how scalable applications work
-- 🌱 Always curious to learn new technologies
 - 🎯 My aim is to become a skilled Full Stack Developer and contribute to real-world projects

 ---